Your Workspace "Profit" is NOT what your accountant will say that you've earned — Workspace doesn't have that information.

 But it IS a handy way to see how much money you're making on your sales.
 Your accountant would call this the "contribution" or "gross profit" on sales.
 Just bear in mind that it doesn't include any of your overheads, including you!

-Workspace makes the same calculation when you're setting up price lists, as a way to work out how realistic your proposed prices are.
+When you're setting up price lists Workspace will estimate the Profit you'll make on a sale, as a way to work out how realistic your proposed prices will be.

 How it's calculated